nlpope/Sample-Form/README.md

 # techdegree-project-3
- Created an interactive registration form for a fictional conference
+an interactive registration form for a conference

 to access:
   1. Clone repository
   2. Open 'index.html' with a browser
+conference